duckki/duckki.github.io/_posts/2026-08-18-proving-graphql-query-inclusion-in-lean.md

 relation matches response names, [`sameFieldProvenance`](https://github.com/duckki/GraphQL.lean/blob/e62c87f4164415a073192ded1a2a78677f7c4749/GraphQL/Theories/QueryInclusion.lean#L60-L73), list positions, and child values recursively.
 The annotated executor is a proof
-instrument: it follows the spec-based executor but retains the information that a plain JSON response erases.
+instrument: it mirrors the spec-based executor but retains the information that a plain JSON response erases.

 ## The semantic specification